JayadityaGit/gemini-mentor/README.md

 # Gemini Mentor 🎓

-Turns Gemini into a Socratic coding mentor.
+Turns Gemini-Cli into a Socratic coding mentor.
 It guides you to solutions instead of writing code for you.

 ## Installation